 How to get pregnant with PCOS?

-Dr Shubhdeep Bhattacharya (Laparoscopy and IVF specialist, INDIRA IVF, PATEL NAGAR, DELHI) explained, “As PCOS is a hormonal condition which can cause reduced egg quality and infrequent ovulation, the chances of getting pregnant become really weak.
+Dr Shubhdeep Bhattacharya (PCOS and IVF specialist, INDIRA IVF, PATEL NAGAR, DELHI) explained, “As PCOS is a hormonal condition which can cause reduced egg quality and infrequent ovulation, the chances of getting pregnant become really weak.
 However, in such a scenario it is advisable to consult an endocrinologist or an obstetrician the moment you decide to conceive”.
 Some of the most noted tips that they are going to give you that can lead to a healthy pregnancy include-

 1. Monitor your periods